Optimal Bayesian estimation of Gaussian mixtures with growing number of components: Numerical examples

 We conduct numerical experiments to validate our theoretical findings.
 For the prior distribution, we use a MFM prior consisting of a Poisson distribution with mean $\lambda$ on the number of components, the Dirichlet distribution on the weights and the uniform distribution on the atoms.
 For the Dirichlet distribution prior on the mixing weights, we fix its concentration parameter as a $k$-dimensional vector of 1's.
-For the mean parameter of the Poisson distribution, we consider the following two choices: the constant one and the one inversely proportional to the sample size.
-We call the former \texttt{MFM\_const} and the latter \texttt{MFM\_vary}. \texttt{MFM\_vary} is motivated by our theory.
-For posterior computation, we employ the reversible jump MCMC algorithm of \citep{richardson1997bayesian}.
-For each posterior computation, we ran a single Markov chain with length 105,000.
-We saved every 100-th sample after a burn-in period of 5,000 samples.
+For the mean parameter of the Poisson distribution, we consider the following two choices: the constant one and the one decaying with an appropriate order depending on the sample size.
+We call the former \texttt{MFM\_const} and the latter \texttt{MFM\_vary}.
+Note that \texttt{MFM\_vary} is motivated by our theory.
+Python codes for reproducing the results in this section are available at \href{https://github.com/ilsangohn/bayes_mixture}{https://github.com/ilsangohn/bayes\_mixture}

-\subsection{Inference for the mixing distribution}
+\subsubsection{Inference for the mixing distribution}